-Students in CS4760 are jointly responsible for gathering requirements and the design of the app.
-Students from both classes are encouraged to contribute and delineate
+Students in CS4760 are responsible for gathering requirements and the design of the app.
+Students delineate

 - 1. App users

 - 2. App tasks

 - 3. App graphical design

 - 4. App details, such as wording etc.

 - 5. App usability issues

 Students in CS4760 responsible for maintaining their projects' websites.